 The ACT Government has announced increases in average general rates for residential and commercial properties will be capped at 3.75 per cent for five years from 2021-22, and Stage 3 of its 20-year tax reform program will be brought forward one year.

-In last year’s budget the average rise for houses was around 7 per cent and 11 per cent for units.
+In last year’s budget the average rise for houses was about 7 per cent and 11 per cent for units.

 Residential stamp duty rates will continue to fall, targeted at owner-occupier purchases and cheaper land to stimulate affordable housing construction.

-The tax-free threshold for commercial stamp duty will also increase from $1.5 million to $2 million by 2025-26.
+The tax-free threshold for commercial stamp duty will also increase from $1.5 million to $2m by 2025-26.
 At present, about 80 per cent of commercial property transactions pay zero stamp duty.

 The trail-blazing but controversial reform program has been roughly revenue neutral over its first seven years, helped to achieve a more efficient and competitive economy, and contributed to a fairer tax system, according to the analysis.

-The analysis was overseen by a Tax Reform Advisory Group comprised of the Deputy Under Treasurer Stephen Miners, and three independent external advisers – Professor Robert Breunig, Dr Richard Denniss and Professor Robert Tanton.
+The analysis was overseen by a Tax Reform Advisory Group comprising Deputy Under Treasurer Stephen Miners, and three independent external advisers – Professor Robert Breunig, Dr Richard Denniss and Professor Robert Tanton.

-The analysis found the government has collected slightly less cumulative total revenue ($62 million) than would have been collected without tax reform.
+The analysis found the Government has collected slightly less cumulative total revenue ($62m) than would have been collected without tax reform.

-It says the increase in cumulative general rates of $793 million is more than offset by the cumulative revenue forgone from stamp duty and insurance duty of $855 million.
+It says the increase in cumulative general rates of $793m is more than offset by the cumulative revenue forgone from stamp duty and insurance duty of $855m.

 Tax reform has increased economic efficiency and resulted in economic growth, with production, household consumption and investment increasing every year since 2012, with the increases growing over time.